clairelin20523/dsc232r-amazon-predictive-modeling/README.md

 #### 3.2.8.1 Change title into vectors
 #### 3.2.8.1 Change text into vectors
 ### 3.2.9 Dataset Splitting
+Data will be split into training and testing sets according to the time order, with the most recent data used as the test set.
+This setup simulates real-world predictions of product trends, ensuring that the model performs well on unseen data.
 ### 3.2.10 Count Product Reviews Per Day
 ## 3.3 Model 1
 ## 3.4 Model 2